NCEAS/eml/docs/eml-semantic-annotations-primer.md

    * why annotate?
    * describe semantic triples
    * URIs should be resolvable
-   * annotations may be made at the dataset-level, entity-level attribute-level, in `/eml/annotations`, and in `/eml/additionalMetadata`
+   * annotations may be made at the dataset-level, entity-level, attribute-level, in `/eml/annotations`, and in `/eml/additionalMetadata`

 ## dataset-level annotation